sendinblue/APIv3-python-library/docs/ContactsApi.md

 offset = 0 # int | Index of the first document of the page (optional) (default to 0)

 try:
-    # Get the lists in a folder
+    # Get lists in a folder
     api_response = api_instance.get_folder_lists(folder_id, limit=limit, offset=offset)
     pprint(api_response)
 except ApiException as e: